 The Planning Board and the Village will use the SAO Scorecard to evaluate a MDP's performance against the Performance Criteria outlined in the SAO Scorecard.
-The scores an MDP receives on each component of the performance criteria will be determined by the Planning Board, as assisted by professional staff and experts working on their behalf.
-Using the SAO Scorecard and a 100-point scale, a score of 85 is a passing score.
-The SAO Scorecard also allows projects to earn bonus points, which are added to the score, so it is possible to exceed a score of 100.
-A passing score is a condition to the granting of Site Development Plan approval.
-An MDP that does not receive a passing score will not be eligible for SAO Designation and a failing MDP will not be referred from the Planning Board to the Village Board for further review.
+The scores an MDP receives on each component of the performance criteria will be initially determined by the Planning Board, as assisted by professional staff and experts working on their behalf, but ultimately determined by the Village Board.

+- 1. Passing Score: Using the SAO Scorecard and a 100-point scale, a score of 85 is a passing score.
+A zero in any component capable of obtaining a zero score shall result in an automatic failing score. - 2.
+Bonus Points: An MDP that obtains a minimum score of at least 75 points on the eight Performance Criteria is eligible for bonus points of up to 25 points, which bonus points are added to the score, so it is possible to exceed a score of 100.
+An MDP that does not obtain a minimum of 75 points on the eight Performance Criteria is not eligible for consideration of any bonus points. - 3.
+Requirement for Passing Score: A passing score is a condition to the granting of SAO designation by the Village Board and Site Development Plan approval by the Planning Board.
+An MDP that does not receive a passing score by the Village Board will not be eligible for SAO Designation and an MDP that receives a failing score from the Village Board will not be referred by the Village Board to the Planning Board for further review.